BrianHanke/openmoonray/README.md

+#BHGC Open MoonRay

+Ongoing test builds of Open MoonRay on Linux and Windows and testing Houdini Solaris integration.

 # MoonRay
 MoonRay is DreamWorks’ open-source, award-winning, state-of-the-art production MCRT renderer, which has been used on the following feature films:
 * [How to Train Your Dragon: The Hidden World](https://www.dreamworks.com/movies/how-to-train-your-dragon-the-hidden-world)